 - Slowly pour a small amount of the heated mixture into the egg yolks while constantly whisking vigorously to temper the eggs then whisk the egg mixture back into the hot sauce pan.
 Continue to heat over medium heat for 4-5 minutes or until simmering and thickened slightly.
 Allow to cool then transfer to the fridge to continue thickening.
 It doesn't need to be completely chilled if you don't have time, just keep it in there while you work on the rest of the recipe.

-- To make the whipped cream, whisk or blend together the coconut cream (drain off excess water) and 3 Tbsp maple syrup.
+- To make the whipped cream, whisk or blend together the coconut cream (drain off excess water) and 3 tablespoon maple syrup.

 - Now that all the layers are ready, you can assemble the tiramisu.
 Brush on about half of the coffee onto one ladyfinger layer.
 One top of that, spread half the custard mixture followed by half the whipped topping mixture.

 - Cut the other ladyfinger layer into a few large pieces and place them on top of the partially assembled tiramisu.
 Brush on the rest of the coffee then top with the remaining custard then whipped cream.
 To finish it off, use a sifter to dust the top of the dessert with the cocoa powder.

 - This can be cut and served immediately or stored in the refrigerator which allows the layers to soak together but allow to soften a bit at room temperature before serving for best texture.